Sea Kayak: Courses & Workshops

 Requirements for Training/Assessment/Participation in VCKC Courses, Workshops and Clinics:

 If you own a kayak it is recommended that you use your kayak to gain familiarity as you learn the skills.
-Club kayaks are available for course and often all 6 kayaks are used as newcomers have not yet purchased a kayak.
-It is also recommended that you purchase and use your own PFD, however, you may want to wait until after taking the Basic Skills Course.
+Club kayaks are available for course and often all 8 kayaks are used as newcomers have not yet purchased a kayak.
+If you have your own PFD feel free to bring it although we may need to give you one of ours if yours is not good enough.

-Equipment: Kayak, paddle, sprayskirt, personal floatation device (PFD), sound signal (whistle), bailing device and throw rope.
-If you have booked a club kayak, a paddle and all safety gear (PFD's, etc) will be provided.
+Equipment: Kayak, paddle, sprayskirt, personal floatation device (PFD), sound signal (whistle), bailing device, throw rope and all safety gear will be provided.

 Workshops - We offer workshops/clinics on such topics as rescues, stroke technique, braces, rolling, currents, tides, navigation, chart reading and marine weather.
 These clinics are scheduled based on interest from members.
 If there is a workshop/clinic you would like to see happen, please contact the program director by email here